Andrea Calderwood

 Andrea Calderwood is a British film and television producer.
-She produced Mrs Brown and The Boy Who Harnessed the Wind which was distributed by Netflix.
+She produced Mrs Brown (1997) and The Boy Who Harnessed the Wind (2019), which was distributed by Netflix.

 Life

 Calderwood was born in Paisley, Scotland.
+She took film and media studies at University of Stirling.
+Aged 28, she was appointed BBC Scotland head of drama.
+In 2000, she founded the production company Slate Films.

-She won a British Academy of Film and Television Award for Best British Film for her work on The Last King of Scotland.
-She produced the HBO television mini-series Generation Kill.
+She won a British Academy of Film and Television Award for Best British Film for her work on The Last King of Scotland (2006).
+She produced the HBO television mini-series Generation Kill (2008).

-In 2012, Scottish newspaper The Herald put her as number 42 in its list of Scotland's top 50 influential women.
+In 2012, Scottish newspaper The Herald put Calderwood as number 42 in its list of Scotland's top 50 influential women.
 She produced the film Half of a Yellow Sun, which premiered in 2013 at the Toronto International Film Festival.
 In 2019, she produced The Boy Who Harnessed the Wind, distributed by Netflix.